Cielquan/DoTH-DNS/README.md

 * `-P`): Set to start without reverse proxy (`traefik`).

+* `-D`): Set to shut DoTH-DNS down.
+It will remove all DoTH-DNS containers and networks.

 ### Reverse proxy
 You have two options for the reverse proxy: `None` or `traefik`.
 If you want to use `None` you have to set the flag `-P` when running the script else `traefik` will be used.